mjlshen/mirrosa/README.md

 ## Future Work

-- More in-depth validation of non-BYOVPC clusters, e.g. NAT Gateway, IGW, Subnet Route tables
+Check out the issues and [CONTRIBUTING.md](CONTRIBUTING.md)!

-- More in-depth validation of securitiy group rules
+### Long Term

-- A TUI UX for fun with charmbracelet, which can help users learn about ROSA clusters beyond just validating them
+- A TUI UX for fun with charmbracelet, which can help users learn about ROSA clusters interactively beyond just validating them